nomadrain/simple_msisdn_python/README.md

 The repository also includes Fake MSISDN generator class which is of general purpose and configurable with the parameters passed to the constructor.

+## FakeMSISDNGenerator
+The class is for creating the simulation data in various test cases

 **Fake MSISDN** generator imports national destination codes from the **ua_ndc** module which contains two lists for the valid Ukrainian landline and mobile ndcs gathered from Wikipedia.
 To replace it with different references just prepare another destination codes module and replace the import